Minimum Norm Interpolation via the Local Theory of Banach Spaces: The Role of $2$-Uniform Convexity: Introduction

-In more details, \cite{bartlett2020benign,tsigler2023benign, lecue2023geometrical, chinot2020robustness, muthukumar2020} prove vanishing finite-sample bounds for $\ell_2$-MNI when the eigenvalues of the data's covariance matrix decay rapidly.
-These proofs take advantage of the inner-product structure that allows for an explicit analysis of the closed-form solution.
-Further, consistency heavily relies on the eigenvalue decay of the covariates distribution, as the $\ell_2$-MNI cannot capture ``structural assumptions'' and, under isotropic covariates in the high-dimensional setting, suffers from high bias, with respect to the bias variance decomposition of the MSE.
+In more detail, \cite{bartlett2020benign,tsigler2023benign,lecue2023geometrical,chinot2020robustness,muthukumar2020} prove finite-sample bounds for the $\ell_2$-MNI that vanish when the eigenvalues of the data covariance matrix decay rapidly.
+These proofs exploit the inner-product structure, which allows an explicit analysis of the closed-form solution.
+Moreover, consistency heavily relies on eigenvalue decay in the covariate distribution, because the $\ell_2$-MNI cannot capture ``structural assumptions'' and, under isotropic covariates in high dimensions, suffers from high bias in the bias--variance decomposition of the MSE.

-Moving away from the $\ell_2$-MNI, \cite{koehler2021uniform} introduced a local uniform-convergence framework for analyzing MNIs, in the case of overparametrized linear regression, without closed-form solutions, i.e. when the norm is not an inner product.
-Their approach only applies to Gaussian covariates and is based on a local uniform convergence approach and crucially relies on the Convex Gaussian Minimax Theorem (CGMT) \cite{gordon1988,thramp2015}.
-Follow-up works \citep{donhauser2022fast,wang2022tight} used this technique to establish the tight rates for the $\ell_p$-MNI, when $p \in [1,2]$, for further details, see Example \ref{Ex:P} below.
-However, their analysis shares the deficiency that it crucially relies on the Gaussianity of the covariates.
-To our knowledge, in the case of linear models, those are the only non-inner-product MNIs for which sharp rates have been proven.
+Moving away from the $\ell_2$-MNI, \cite{koehler2021uniform} introduced a framework for analyzing MNIs in overparameterized linear regression when no closed-form solution is available (i.e., when the norm is not induced by an inner product).
+Their approach applies only to Gaussian covariates and crucially relies on the Convex Gaussian Minimax Theorem (CGMT) \cite{gordon1988,thramp2015}.
+Follow-up works \citep{donhauser2022fast,wang2022tight} used this technique to establish sharp rates for the $\ell_p$-MNI when $p \in [1,2]$; see \Cref{Ex:P} below for further details.
+We also refer to \cite{chinot2020robustness,muthukumar2020} for work on the $\ell_1$-MNI.

-In non-linear models, the phenomenon of harmless interpolation, or benign overfitting, is much less well understood.
-Most work so far has considered instances when linearization is a good approximation, such as specific RKHS (cf. \cite{liang2020multiple,aerni23}), or local interpolation schemes (cf. \cite{belkin2019does, belkin2018overfitting}).
-Despite these efforts, a comprehensive theoretical understanding of non-linear models remains open to date.
+To our knowledge, all works analyzing MNIs with non-inner-product norms rely on the Gaussianity of the covariates, and their proofs use the CGMT, which offers no geometric insight and mostly leads to direct computations.
+In nonlinear models, the phenomenon of harmless interpolation, or benign overfitting, is much less well understood.
+Most work so far has considered settings in which linearization is a good approximation, such as specific RKHSs (cf. \cite{liang2020multiple,aerni23}), or local interpolation schemes (cf. \cite{belkin2019does,belkin2018overfitting}).
+Despite these efforts, a comprehensive theoretical understanding of nonlinear models remains open.
+The main motivation of this work is to address the following questions: \begin{enumerate} \item Can we generalize bounds on the statistical performance of MNIs under a condition less restrictive than requiring an inner-product norm? \item In linear models, can we develop a geometric analysis that extends beyond Gaussian covariates, for example, to sub-Gaussian covariates? \end{enumerate}